Diego250xYT/freeeditorcd/README.md

 # A free text editor
-We support files like txt, csharp, html, lua, php and many more Important (This is intended for operating systems with Windows 98 and XP)
+We support files like txt, csharp, html, lua, php and many more<br>
+Important (This is intended for operating systems with Windows 98 and XP)